Aaron Keen: Coaching career

 Following graduation both brothers joined Kindbom's coaching staff; their paths finally diverged in 1999 when John departed the coaching staff to attend the University of Missouri School of Law.
-He entered private practice and passed away in 2019 at the early age of 47.
+He entered private practice and died in 2019 at the early age of 47.
 Aaron Keen's first role on the coaching staff was tight ends coach for the 1994 season.
 He remained on the staff through the end of the 2002 season, spending the last four as offensive coordinator.
 In early 2003 he departed Washington University to become head coach at Illinois College in Jacksonville, Illinois, replacing Tom Rowland.

 Illinois College and Nebraska–Omaha

 Illinois College, a Division III school like Washington University, competed in the Midwest Conference.
 Keen retained much of Rowland's staff; one noteworthy hire was defensive coordinator Jim Ryan, who had held the same position at Colorado College.
 In five seasons Keen compiled an overall record of 23–27; the team's best finish was 4th in conference play in 2004 and 2006.
 Keen departed Illinois after the 2008 season to become offensive coordinator at the University of Nebraska Omaha, replacing Terrence Samuel.
 His replacement at Illinois was Garrett Campbell, formerly offensive coordinator at Carthage College in Kenosha, Wisconsin.

 The University of Nebraska Omaha (UNO), under long-time head coach Pat Behrns, was coming off three consecutive appearances in the NCAA Division II Football Championship, making it to the second round each time.
 After the 2007 season the school changed conferences, moving from the North Central Conference to the more competitive Mid-America Intercollegiate Athletics Association (MIAA).
 The move to UNO reunited him with Brad McCaslin, who had been on the staff there since 1997 and defensive coordinator from 2005.
 Keen and McCaslin found themselves suddenly out of a job in the spring of 2011 when UNO decided to transition to NCAA Division I and join the Summit League.
 As part of this change, UNO dropped football and wrestling.